xnvme/xnvme/docs/getting_started/index.rst

 Cross-compiling for ARM on x86
 ------------------------------

-This is managed by like any other meson-based build, see:
+This is managed like any other meson-based build, see:

 https://mesonbuild.com/Cross-compilation.html